dzuhri-auto/notpixel/README.md

 - Auto Upgrade Boost
 - Auto Clear Tasks 🔥🔥🔥 *(not all missions)*

-## Supported 2 Mode

-- Using Session
-- Using Query ID

 > [!WARNING]
-> *When using `session mode`, please make sure to only add a Telegram account with an ID number below `61xxxxx`.
+> *When using `session mode`, please make sure to only add a Telegram account with an ID number below `65xxxxx`.
 You can check your ID by using `@userinfobot`.
 If your ID is higher than this, your account will be automatically banned.*

 ## Supported Operating Systems